lukepereira/cloudfund/README.md

+Disclaimer: I recently removed the cluster hosting this app because it recieved very little attention.
+Please contact me if you are interested in contributing or maintaining this project.

 # Cloudfound
-[Cloudfound](https://cloudfound.io) aims to support open-source and decentralized initiatives by crowdfunding and maintaining cloud resources and deployments using Stripe, Kubernetes, and Github.
+[Cloudfound](https://cloudfound.io) aims to support open-source and decentralized initiatives by crowdfunding and maintaining cloud resources and deployments.
+It does this using Stripe (to process funds), Kubernetes (to manage clusters and deployments), and the Github API (for deployment and configuration versioning).
-The app itself functions as a (self-referential) proof of concept since its cluster, deployment, and fundings are all managed by its own code.
+The app is essentially a management system and serves as a proof of concept since its cluster, deployment, and fundings are all managed by its own code.
-Ideal candidates would be services or micro-services which can be used by many people and would benefit from decentralized funding and deployment versioning.

 Examples of use cases:
 - A web app created by a not-for-profit organization
-- A database containing scientific or medical information
+- A database containing scientific or medical information which can be shared among many researchers
 - A micro-service used by the public created by an online community
 - A server running any docker image

+An ideal scenerio would be one where a large corporation funds an open-source public micro-service which can be used by many people.

-# Overview
+# Detailed Overview
 [See here](app/backend/README.md)

 # Roadmap
-- [ ] Create deployment from template UI
+- [ ] Create deployment from templates using UI
 - [ ] Support persistent disks
 - [ ] Support preemptible machines
 - [ ] Support Kubeless functions for serverless functions